-The Bond Bank’s strong credit saved Alaskans an estimated $17.2 million in 2012, and $19.6 million in 2013, while issuing bonds totaling $149.4 million in 2012, and $153.5 million in 2013.
-Over the last 10 years, the Bond Bank has saved Alaskan communities approximately $100 million while securing over $1.1 billion dollars to finance the construction of key projects; including schools, roads, utilities, harbors, hospitals, and other municipal facilities.
+The Bond Bank’s strong credit saved Alaskans an estimated $12.7 million in FY 2014, and $19.6 million in FY 2013.
+During FY 2014, the Bond Bank issued bonds totaling $178.5 million, resulting in $191.4 million in loans to communities for projects, a record year.
+This compares to FY 2013 with $153.5 million in bonds issued, resulting in $174.5 million in loans to communities for projects.
+Over the last 10 years, the Bond Bank has saved Alaskan communities approximately $112 million, and has secured over $1.5 billion dollars since inception to finance the construction of key projects; including schools, roads, utilities, harbors, hospitals, and other municipal facilities.

 Smaller communities are at a disadvantage in the financial markets.
 They may have lower bond ratings, and although credit worthy, have not issued bonds or notes, have little outstanding debt, or lack investor familiarity.
 The Bond Bank is able to borrow money at favorable interest rates to purchase the bonds of Alaskan municipalities.
 These municipalities then pay principal and interest to the Bond Bank on their debt.